 One of the reasons Moth Orchids don't tend to get very large is because whenever it produces a new leaf, an older one gradually turns yellow and then falls off.
-In view of this, yellow leaves are perfectly normal.
-If there are more yellow leaves than new ones forming and you're not already, it could be time to feed.
+In view of this, yellow leaves are sometimes perfectly normal.

-Unhealthy, few leaves, but still pushing up flower spikes
+Unhealthy, few leaves, but still pushing up flower spikes.

 Sometimes Moth Orchids will spend their final energy reserves flowering if you let them.
 If you'd rather the plant try to save itself, ensure conditions are favorable, and remove the new flowering spike and any further ones the plant produces until health is restored.

 The problem is normally caused by the use of drip trays or containers which in some way prevent water from actually draining away.
 30 minutes after watering you must empty the drip tray or the container if it's still holding water.

 Orchids are not like normal houseplants, while they do need water regularly, they must have air surrounding their roots and water being there instead of the air on a regular basis is not a good thing.
 In fact it's positively fatal in most cases.
 Spot the dying roots early enough and the orchid will re grow new roots.

-No Flowers on my Moth Orchid
+No Flowers on my Moth Orchid.

 This is seen in new buds (not ones that have already open) the symptoms of which are the buds withering, yellowing and dropping off.
-There are many causes!
+There are many causes.
 Consider which is the most probable and resolve for when the orchid next blooms.